Mounting and accessing physical disks from WSL2 using wsl –mount

 wsl --list --verbose

-If you want an experience of terminal Modern Windows Terminal (preferably its Preview version) works great with WSL.
-You can set the home folder as ~, install a font with icons (e.g., Nerd Fonts) and customize profiles per distro.
+If you want a modern terminal experience , Windows Terminal (preferably the Preview version) works great with WSL.
+You can set your home folder to ~ , install a font with icons (e.g., Nerd Fonts), and customize profiles for each distribution.

 Access Windows drives from WSL (drvfs)